fedimint/fedimint/docs/database.md

 # Database

-MiniMint uses a simple key-value store as its database.
+Fedimint uses a simple key-value store as its database.
 In theory any such KV store with the following features can be used:

 * insert, update, delete actions
 * transactions